rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P05/README.md

 ### Combined Character Classes

-1. **Spellblade**: A mix of fighter and sorcerer that combines melee combat abilities with spellcasting.
+1. **Spellblade**: A mix of fighter and sorcerer that combines melee combat abilities with spell-casting.
 2. **Shadowdancer**: A mix of rogue and bard that blends stealth and deception with performance and magic.
 3. **Shapeshifter**: A mix of druid and monk that focuses on the ability to transform into animals and uses martial arts in combat.
 4. **Holy Avenger**: A mix of paladin and ranger that combines divine magic and martial prowess with a focus on hunting evil creatures.